ArcticSnow/TopoPyScale/doc/docs/06_examples.md

 **WARNING 1:** the examples require to download the climate data from ERA5 data portal [CDS Copernicus](https://cds.climate.copernicus.eu/).
 Depending on the amount of data request and the servers' load, it may take up to few days to acquire the complete dataset.
 To perform the examples, the `cdsapi` credentials must be set as indicated in the [install](./01_instal.md) section.

-**WARNING 2:** as TopoPyscale can have a large amount of verbose output for large projects, we recommand running `TopoPyScale` in a simple IPython console.
+**WARNING 2:** as TopoPyScale can have a large amount of verbose output for large projects, we recommand running `TopoPyScale` in a simple IPython console.

 ## Getting the Example Material